|HISTORY OF THE LOUISIANA MUSIC HALL OF FAME|

 In the mid-late 90's Mike began gathering archive materials and film (video) footage of Louisiana artists in performance for this solid start.
 Some were included in a highly acclaimed TV series in late '99/2000, 1st Row Ticket (originally titled "Louisiana Ticket" as is the current broadcast series of the LMHOF).
 Mike continued with the filming and archival activities and, in late 2003, created rare LIVE footage of several soon-to-be Louisiana Music Hall Of Famers including John Fred, Frankie Ford, Percy Sledge, Jean Knight and Clarence "Frogman" Henry.

 By 2005, Shepherd was almost ready to re-start the LMHOF, but wanted to try a LIVE show to "get the rust off" his promotion and staging skills, rarely used since the 70s.
-That happened with the 2006 Spanish Town Ball where the show included future LMHOF inductees Deacon John, Irma Thomas, Al "Carnival Time" Johnson, Lee Tillman and G G Shinn, a first showing of the (now) late John Fred performing Judy In Disguise and two other hits from film for the crowd and other live artists including Bonnie Fussell and youngster Chris Guillot.
+That happened with the 2006 Spanish Town Ball where the show included future LMHOF inductees Deacon John, Irma Thomas, Al "Carnival Time" Johnson, Lee Tillman and G G Shinn, a first showing of the (now) late John Fred performing Judy In Disguise and two other hits from film for the crowd and other live artists including Bonnie Fussell.

-The planning was now over and Shepherd proceeded with the formation of a new corporation, La Musique de Louisianne Inc., the application and granting of a new 501c3 certification from the IRS and, after due diligence and discussions, Louisiana Secretary of State Jay Dardenne granted, by signature, the use of the name "The Louisiana Music Hall Of Fame' to Mike Shepherd and La Musique de Louisianne Inc. The name had been procured by Dardenne's predecessor, the late Fox McKeithen, in 2004, erroneously stating a first usage in Louisiana in 2002, some 20+ years after The Louisiana Music Hall Of Fame actually started.
-In early 2011, after reviewing the situation on Shepherd's request, Louisiana Secretary of State Tom Schedler released the name to Mike and LMDL Inc. in a ceremony held at the State Archives in Baton Rouge.
+The planning was now over and Shepherd proceeded with the formation of a new corporation, La Musique de Louisianne Inc., the application and granting of a new 501c3 certification from the IRS and, after due diligence and discussions, Louisiana Secretary of State Jay Dardenne granted, by personal signature, the use of the, then disputed, name "The Louisiana Music Hall Of Fame' to Mike Shepherd and La Musique de Louisianne Inc. while denying the use of the name for the corporate structure.
+The name had been procured by Dardenne's predecessor, the late Fox McKeithen, in 2004, erroneously stating a first usage in Louisiana in 2002, some 20+ years after The Louisiana Music Hall Of Fame actually started.
+In early 2011, after reviewing the situation on Shepherd's request, the newly elected and seated Louisiana Secretary of State Tom Schedler released the name to Mike and LMDL Inc. in a ceremony held at the State Archives in Baton Rouge.

-In a reversal of 1980, when Del Moon sought the help of advisor Mike Shepherd, Del Moon is currently a member of The Louisiana Music Hall Of Fame Executive Board and acts as Media Director for the LMHOF for Executive Director Mike Shepherd.
-Del Moon's full initial 1980 press conference and announcement can be seen in the GALLERIES MUSIQUE Virtual Museum archives, as can a 2010 one hour one-on-one conversation between Del Moon and Mike Shepherd.
+In a reversal of 1980, when Del Moon sought the help of advisor Mike Shepherd, Del Moon is currently the most trusted and valued advisor to The Louisiana Music Hall Of Fame.
+Del Moon's full initial 1980 press conference and announcement can be seen in the GALLERIES MUSIQUE Virtual Museum archives, as can a 2010 one hour one-on-one progress conversation between Del Moon and Mike Shepherd.

-In the interim, there was more than one individual attempting to call themselves "Louisiana Music Hall Of Fame", but none, in fact, had any right whatsoever to do so.
+In the interim, there was more than one individual attempting to (verbally only) call themselves "Louisiana Music Hall Of Fame", but none, in fact, had any right whatsoever to do so.